psycopg/psycopg2/doc/usage.rst

 performing destructive operations on the database.
 This form of attack is called `SQL injection`_ and is known to be one of the most widespread forms of attack to servers.
-Before continuing, please print `this page`__ as a memo and hang it onto your desktop.
+Before continuing, please print `this page`__ as a memo and hang it onto your desk.

 .. _SQL injection: http://en.wikipedia.org/wiki/SQL_injection
 .. __: http://xkcd.com/327/